-Hill's PRESCRIPTION DIET Hill's PRESCRIPTION DIET c/d Multicare Stress Cat Food with Chicken
+Hill's PRESCRIPTION DIET Hill's PRESCRIPTION DIET c/d Multicare Stew for Cats with Chicken & added Vegetables

 For quality, consistency and taste, or your money back

-Hill's nutritionists & veterinarians developed Prescription Diet c/d Multicare Stress dietetic nutrition specially formulated to support a cat's urinary health while also managing stress.
-In fact, c/d Multicare is clinically tested nutrition to lower the recurrence of most common urinary signs by 89%.
-This wet food is made with salmon and has an irresistible taste that your cat will love.
+Hill's nutritionists & veterinarians developed Prescription Diet c/d Multicare clinical nutrition specially formulated to support your cat's urinary health.
+In fact, c/d Multicare is clinically proven nutrition to lower the recurrence rate of the most common urinary signs by 89%.
+This dry food is made with chicken and has an irresistible taste that your cat will love.

 How it works:

 - Promotes desirable urine pH levels* to reduce risk of stone formation

 - Enriched with antioxidants & omega-3s from fish oil

 - Controlled calcium & sodium & added potassium citrate

 - Dissolves struvite stones in as little as 7 days (average 27 days)